 Solo travel is my primary way of travel and always has been.

-However something I have been thinking about recently is that there is lots of advice online with solo travel tips- how to make friends when travelling solo, tips on how to stay safe as a solo traveller for example but what about before you even go on your trip, what about the issues that are faced when trying to plan a solo trip so that’s what I’m going to talk about in this post!
+However, something I have been thinking about recently is that there is lots of advice online with solo travel tips- how to make friends when travelling solo, tips on how to stay safe as a solo traveller for example but what about before you even go on your trip, what about the issues that are faced when trying to plan a solo trip so that’s what I’m going to talk about in this post!

-Planning a trip as a solo traveller is very different to planning a trip with friends, family or a partner.
+Planning a trip as a solo traveller is very different from planning a trip with friends, family or a partner.

 When you travel alone, all decisions fall on YOU.
 YOU have to decide everything!